 - Three Letters of Reference.

 - Official transcripts from each university you’ve attended, including degree conferral.

 - TOEFL / IELTS / MELAB scores (for Foreign Applicants).

 You are encouraged to contact potential supervisors directly, normally by email.
 It is suggested that applicants attach a resumé or CV to their email.
 Applicants may contact as many potential research supervisors as they wish and when the applicant has found a Research Supervisor, they should advise the Experimental Medicine Office.
 No applicant will be admitted to the program unless they identify and confirm a Research Supervisor.
+But, a confirmation from the supervisor DOES NOT mean admission to the program.
 We will then send the Research Supervisor a Memo of Acceptance for their signature.

 References should be requested from individuals who are prepared to provide a report on your academic ability and qualifications.

 There are two possible ways to submit them:

 - Electronic references: Our program utilizes an electronic reference system.
 In the online application system, applicants are asked to provide an email address for each referee.
 (Please note, that we do not accept e-mail addresses from Hotmail, Yahoo, GMail, MSN or other free e-mail accounts for referees.)
 A unique link will be emailed to each referee, allowing them to log in to a secure site and submit an online reference or upload a reference document as an attachment.